Signed Into Law

 Which agencies enforce HB1592?

-HB1592 is enforced by Texas A&M AgriLife Extension Service (System Administrator), Department of Agriculture (TDA), Texas Animal Health Commission (TAHC) and Parks and Wildlife Department (TPWD).
+HB1592 is enforced by Department of Agriculture (TDA), Parks and Wildlife Department (TPWD), Texas A&M AgriLife Extension Service (System Administrator) and Texas Animal Health Commission (TAHC).

 Q

-The compliance urgency for HB1592 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1592 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q